MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 ## Use Monaco-Kusto or embed the Web UI?

-Monaco-Kusto offers you an editing experience such as completion, colorization, refactoring, renaming, and go-to-definition.
-It requires you to build a solution for authentication, query execution, result display, and schema exploration, but offers you  full flexibility to fashion the user experience that fits your needs.
+Monaco-Kusto improves you an editing experience with completion, colorization, refactoring, renaming, and go-to-definition.
+It lets you  build a solution for authentication, query execution, result display, and schema exploration.
+Monaco-Kusto also gives you full flexibility to fashion the user experience that fits your needs.

-Embedding the Azure Data Explorer Web UI offers you extensive functionality with little effort, but contains limited flexibility regarding the user experience.
-There's a fixed set of query parameters that enable limited control over the system's look and behavior.
+Embedding the Azure Data Explorer Web UI offers you extensive functionality with little effort, but gives limited flexibility in user experience.
+There's a fixed set of query parameters that give you limited control over the system's look and behavior.

 ## How to embed the Web UI in an iframe